JJJV/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+// ANSWER: It will not run, because being a class you are not allowed to change the let HomePlanet, it is stablished as a constant.

 ### Question 2

 Can you fix the class definition above so that it _does_ work?

+change let homePlanet: String to var homePlanet: String

 ### Question 3